-The official results of all championships competition, including preliminary-round regional tournaments, are to be filed with Zach Christopher at the NCAA national office (zchristopher@ncaa.org).
+The official results of all championships competition, including preliminary-round regional tournaments, are to be filed with Lindsey Eldred at the NCAA national office (leldred@ncaa.org).
 The sports information director of the host institution is responsible for forwarding the above official results of all championships competition immediately after the competition.